"Leading the fight against hunger"

 How to Ensure Your Benefits Continue Uninterrupted

-Most CalFresh households (except change reporting households) are required to turn in a completed quarterly report form (QR7) once every 3 months.
+Most CalFresh households (except change reporting households) are required to turn in a completed Semi-Annual report form (SAR7) once every 6 months.

-The QR7 is due by the 5th day of the submit month (the third month of the quarter).
-For example, in a Jan.-March quarter, the QR7 is due before March 5, March being the submit month.
+The SAR7 is due by the 5th day of the submit month (the Sixth month of the semi-annual period).
+For example, in a January 1-June 30 semi-annual period, the SAR7 is due before June 5, June being the submit month.
 If it has not arrived by the 11th, it is considered late.
-The family will be terminated on the last day of the payment quarter (in the example above, the termination would take effect March 31) if the county does not have QR7 or has only an incomplete QR7 from the family.
-If the QR7 does not arrive by the first day of the next quarter (April 1 in the example above), the household is terminated from aid, and must re-apply to receive benefits again.
+The family will be terminated on the last day of the payment report period (in the example above, the termination would take effect June 30) if the county does not have SAR7 or has only an incomplete SAR7 from the family.
+If the SAR7 does not arrive by the first day of the next semi-annual period (July 1 in the example above), the household is terminated from aid, and must re-apply to receive benefits again.

-Completing and returning your QR7 accurately and on time is the only way to ensure your benefits continue without interruption.
+Completing and returning your SAR7 accurately and on time is the only way to ensure your benefits continue without interruption.